-Below I am writing out for you the Happiest Baby on the Block swaddle method, the “DUDU”. 😉
+Below I am writing out the Happiest Baby on the Block swaddle method, the “DUDU.” 😉

 Lay a swaddling blanket or a muslin blanket on a flat surface.
 Position the blanket like a diamond with a corner at the top, left and right, and a corner at the bottom.
 Fold down the top corner partially.
 Place your baby on his back in the center of the blanket with his neck on the fold.
 His shoulders should be just below the fold.

 Hold your baby’s right arm down alongside the body, slightly bent.
 Pull the left corner of the blanket over his right arm and across his chest and body.
-Then tuck the fabric under his left arm and roll him to your left to wrap whatever is remaining under his back.
-Tuck it in securely while making sure your baby can still bend his hips up and outwards.
+Then tuck the fabric under his left arm and roll him to your left to wrap whatever remains under his back.
+Tuck it in securely while ensuring your baby can still bend his hips up and outwards.
 Leave the left arm free.

 Bring the loose right corner straight out to pull it taut, then pull part of the material down towards the chest.
 Hold the material there to create almost a V-neck on your baby’s chest.

-Then pull the remaining material across your baby’s body and roll him to your right a bit so you can wrap the corner all the way around his back.
-Tuck the remaining fabric inside the fold on the front to secure the swaddle.
+Then pull the remaining material across your baby’s body and roll him to your right a bit so you can wrap the corner around his back.
+Next, tuck the remaining fabric inside the fold on the front to secure the swaddle.

 Final thoughts on the do’s and don’ts of swaddling

-- Do place your baby on his or her back to sleep while swaddled.
+- Do place your baby on their back to sleep while swaddled.
 Sleeping swaddled and on his belly can increase a baby’s risk of SIDS.